zyzshishui/slime/docs/en/quick_start.md

    --ref-load /root/Qwen3-4B_torch_dist
 ```

-This will trigger fp8 training.
+This will trigger fp8 inference.
 Currently, we will directly cast bf16 weights to fp8, and we will gradually add quantization schemes with less impact on accuracy in the future.

 ⚠️ The training megatron checkpoint still needs to be the one converted from bf16 huggingface at the beginning.